LondonGophers/admin/sponsorship/README.md

 * Venue sponsors.
 Venue sponsors will each host us a few times a year.
 We are not looking for venue sponsors at this time.
 * Ad-hoc sponsorship.
 Be it covering food, drinks or venue for the odd meetup, or a donation to cover a specific cost.

-We hope that you will get exposure to many amazing and active engineers at our meetups, so we look to make sure that we give you exposure both during the event, leading up to and after the evening.
+Please contact us with any question or to discuss further: glug-organisers@googlegroups.com

+### Why Sponsor?

+We have a huge outreach as a community so sponsoring London Gophers is a great opportunity for your company/brand:

+* we have over 3000 members on [our meetup.com group](https://www.meetup.com/Go-London-User-Group/), and a strong following on Twitter, [our YouTube channel](https://www.youtube.com/c/LondonGophers) and Slack
+* we welcome ~250 people to our monthly meetups (and often have a long waitlist)
+* we are one of the top five Go meetups in the world, and are committed to remaining as friendly and welcoming as possible to everyone

+Specifically, sponsors enjoy a number of benefits:

-* You will be listed as our sponsor on our website and in the invite that goes out to all our members on meetup.com (currently over 3000).
+* listed in the invite that goes out to all our members on meetup.com
-* During the event, we will make sure that the opening and closing slides have all sponsor logos present (they will also be shown on the live stream).
+* the opening and closing slides for a meetup feature logos
-* We offer every new sponsor the option to stand up and do a 2 minute sponsorship introduction to let our community know more about you and what you are doing at one of the meetups.
+* new sponsors are given the option to stand up and do a 2 minute introduction
+* logos feature in our live stream to YouTube and the videos on our channel
-* We will mention you in our tweets leading up to the event and after so that our followers know about your support for the community.
+* mentioned in our tweets leading up to the event and after so that our followers know about your support for the community

-* We will also advertise our recurring sponsors outside of the event nights and tweet once a month about their job openings.
+In addition, recurring sponsors will be listed prominently on our website.

 ### Where do we incur costs?
 * Venues - we need London based venues that can hold 250+ people.
 Our meetups are typically around the middle of the month on a Wednesday and run from 18:30-21:00.